grscheller/scheller-linux-archive/notes/wisdom.md

   * (Ernest Lawrence )
 * When they’ve punished you enough, they’ll serve you salmon and potato salad, make speeches, give you a medal, and pat you in the back telling all is forgiven.
 Just remember, it won’t be for you… it would be for them.
   * (Attributed to Einstein - Christopher Nolan's Oppenheimer movie)
+* Awards are more for the benefit of the presenter than the recipient.